sigfox/sensit-sdk/README.md

 ## Program your Sens'it

-To program your Sens'it you will need to put it in bootloader:
+To program your Sens'it you will need to put it in bootloader mode:
 1. Connect your device to your computer.
 2. Reset your device.
-With one of the provided firmwares you can do this with 4 short presses on the button.
+With one of the provided firmwares, you can do this with 4 short presses on the button.
 3. When the secondary LED starts blinking, do a long press on the button.
-4. If both LEDs become white, your device is in bootloader.
+4. If both LEDs become white, your device is in bootloader mode.

 Then, use the `make prog` command to program your Sens'it.